GoodTroubleGames/PlayfabSDK/README.md

-## Playfab SDK
+## Unsupported Playfab SDK

-This is the Playfab Unity SDK imported from:
+This is not an official repo for the Playfab SDK.
+This repo is not maintained and should not be used.
+This is only the Playfab Unity SDK imported from:

 https://github.com/PlayFab/UnitySDK/tree/master/Packages
 UnitySDK.unitypackage